 Top 5 Gov't Contracting Policies Of 2020: Year In Review

-Law360 (December 21, 2020, 5:19 PM EST) -- This year has seen several big and contentious policy changes affecting government contractors, including the rollout of the Pentagon's sweeping new cybersecurity rule and restrictions on anti-bias training affecting contractors' workforces.
+By Daniel Wilson (December 21, 2020, 5:19 PM EST) -- This year has seen several big and contentious policy changes affecting government contractors, including the rollout of the Pentagon's sweeping new cybersecurity rule and restrictions on anti-bias training affecting contractors' workforces.

 Here are five areas of policy change that have made an impact on government contracting in 2020.